 - a covered benefit under its health plan;

 - safe, effective and medically necessary;

-- appropriate for the specific patient;
+- · appropriate for the specific patient;

-- cost-effective; and
+- · cost-effective; and

 - neither experimental nor investigational.

 Obtaining coverage and reimbursement approval for a product from a government or other third-party payor is a time-consuming and costly process that could require us to provide supporting scientific, clinical and cost effectiveness data for the use of our products to the payor.
 Further, no uniform policy requirement for coverage and reimbursement for drug products exists among third-party payors in the United States.
 Therefore, coverage and reimbursement for drug products can differ significantly from payor to payor.
 As a result, the coverage determination process may require us to provide scientific and clinical support for the use of our products to each payor separately, with no assurance that coverage and adequate reimbursement will be applied consistently or obtained in the first instance.
 We may not be able to provide data sufficient to gain acceptance with respect to coverage and/or sufficient reimbursement levels.
-We cannot be sure that coverage or adequate reimbursement will be available for UGN-101, UGN-102 or any of our other products.
-If reimbursement is not available, or is available only to limited levels, we may not be able to commercialize UGN-101, UGN-102 or our other product candidates, or achieve profitably at all, even if approved.
+We cannot be sure that coverage or adequate reimbursement will be available for Jelmyto, UGN-102 or any of our other product candidates, if approved.
+Also, we cannot be sure that reimbursement amounts will not reduce the demand for, or the price of, our future products.
+If reimbursement is not available, or is available only to limited levels, we may not be able to commercialize Jelmyto, UGN-102 or our other product candidates, or achieve profitably at all, even if approved.
+Additionally, coverage policies and reimbursement rates may change at any time.
+Even if favorable coverage and reimbursement status is attained for Jelmyto, UGN-102 or any of our other product candidates, if approved, less favorable coverage policies and reimbursement rates may be implemented in the future.
+If we are unable to obtain and maintain sufficient third-party coverage and adequate reimbursement for our products, the commercial success of our products may be greatly hindered and our financial condition and results of operations may be materially and adversely affected.

-Legislative or regulatory healthcare reforms in the United States may make it more difficult and costly for us to obtain regulatory clearance or approval of UGN-101, UGN-102 or any of our other product candidates and to produce, market, and distribute our products after clearance or approval is obtained.
+Legislative or regulatory healthcare reforms in the United States may make it more difficult and costly for us to obtain regulatory clearance or approval of UGN-102 or any of our other product candidates and to produce, market, and distribute Jelmyto or any of our product candidates that receives clearance or approval.

 From time to time, legislation is drafted and introduced in Congress that could significantly change the statutory provisions governing the regulatory clearance or approval, manufacture, and marketing of regulated products or the reimbursement thereof.
 In addition, FDA regulations and guidance are often revised or reinterpreted by the FDA in ways that may significantly affect our business and our products.
-Any new regulations or revisions or reinterpretations of existing regulations may impose additional costs or lengthen review times of UGN-101, UGN-102 or any of our other product candidates.
+Any new regulations or revisions or reinterpretations of existing regulations may impose additional costs or lengthen review times of UGN-102 or any of our other product candidates.
 We cannot determine what effect changes in regulations, statutes, legal interpretation or policies, when and if promulgated, enacted or adopted may have on our business in the future.
 Such changes could, among other things, require:

 - changes to manufacturing methods;

-- change in protocol design;
+- · change in protocol design;

 - additional treatment arm (control);

 - · recall, replacement, or discontinuance of one or more of our products; and

-- additional recordkeeping.
+- · additional recordkeeping.